Gusta101/Gusta101/README.md

 - 👋 Hi, I’m Gustavo, 18
--  * I'm a brazilian trainee developer that just finished high school and is now looking for oportunities on Software Engineering career
+-  * I'm a brazilian junior developer that just finished high school and is now looking for oportunities on Software Engineering career
 - I’m currently taking a Technical Course in Software Development
 - I’m looking to collaborate on any projects i could be useful to absorb and pass along some knowledge and experience on this area
+- I generally like to study and code various programming languages to learn good practices
+- I'm very curious about this area and I'm  willing to commit to a job that can advance my career and my English fluency
 - 📫 E-mail: gu_gui14@hotmail.com   Instagram: @gusta_balb1   LinkedIn: linkedin.com/in/gustavo-balbino-1751b5230